learn-co-curriculum/dsc-gitignore/README.md

 ```

 Note that this is a command you run in the terminal, _not_ a line to be added to the `.gitignore` file.
 For the changes to be reflected on GitHub, you will also need to run `git commit` and `git push`.

+> In general `git rm` is a useful command that deletes a file from the directory and stages that file deletion with Git (i.e. combines the `rm file_name` and `git add file_name` steps).
+Adding `--cached` to `git rm` means that Git will no longer track the file, but that the file will not actually be deleted from the directory.

 (You also probably want to add that file name to the `.gitignore` at the same time!)